mozsearch/mozsearch/README.md

 A successful provisioning run will end with `default: + chmod +x update.sh`.

 In the event of failure you will want to run
-`vagrant up --provision` in order to re-trigger the provisioning steps which are idempotent (although could be further optimized).
-In the worst case, you can run `vagrant destroy` to completely delete the VM and then run `vagrant up` again to re-create it.
+`vagrant destroy` to completely delete the VM and then run `vagrant up` again to re-create it.
 The base image gets cached on your system, so you'll save ~1GB of download, but all the Ubuntu package installation will be re-done.